 Where to Adopt or Buy a Bolognese Dog

 Bolognese dogs are rare and therefore there are relatively few breeders in the U.S. However, these two organizations may be helpful with leads:

 Finding a Bolognese rescue may be even more challenging, given that this breed so rarely turns up in shelters.
 You can register with The American Bolognese Club's Adoption, Rescue and Re-Homing Program, however, and they pledge to contact you if a dog becomes available.

 More Dog Breeds and Further Research

-Is a Bolognese dog right for you?
-Before you bring home a new dog, you might want to explore some other similar breeds to compare their personalities and needs.
-Be sure to speak to owners, breeders, and rescue groups and meet a few Bolognese pups in person to learn more.
+Before you bring home a new dog, explore some other similar breeds to compare their personalities and needs.
+Speak to owners, breeders, and rescue groups and meet a few Bolognese pups in person to learn more.

 If you’re interested in related breeds, check out:

-Otherwise, check out all of our other dog breed profiles.
-There’s the perfect companion out there for everyone!
+Check out other dog breed profiles—there’s a perfect companion out there for everyone!